 Sale of a property or a vehicle – in this case we must obtain the sale contract for the sale of home or a bill of sale for a vehicle or motorcycle.
 Lenders simply want to verify that you in fact owned the home or vehicle and it is sold and the funds are in your account.

 Offer to purchase and MLS listing

-As you move through the mortgage process if there are changes to the original offer to purchase such as the closing date, change in purchase price, or amendments please let us know!
+As we move through the mortgage process, if there are changes to the original offer to purchase such as the closing date, change in purchase price, or amendments please let us know!

 We provide an explanation of all of these documents at the time of pre-approval.
 And again once there is an offer to purchase you can expect an updated list and our support in understanding what is required and why.
 Throughout the mortgage application process we will provide updates and will touch base for any outstanding items.